-U.S. capital markets are the envy of the world due in part to the vigorous enforcement of our securities laws.
+U.S. capital markets are the envy of the world in large part because of the vigorous enforcement of the securities laws.
 Our firm plays an important role in this system by enforcing securities laws in the private sector.

-Chad Johnson, a partner in Robbins Geller Rudman & Dowd LLP’s Manhattan office, has more than 25 years’ experience handling complex securities cases and breach of fiduciary duty actions, which includes significant time as a plaintiffs’ lawyer, a securities-fraud prosecutor and a defense lawyer.
+Chad Johnson is a partner in Robbins Geller Rudman & Dowd LLP’s Manhattan office.
+Chad has more than 25 years’ experience handling complex securities cases and breach of fiduciary duty actions, which includes significant time as a plaintiffs’ lawyer, a securities-fraud prosecutor and a defense lawyer.

 Chad previously served as the head of New York’s securities fraud unit referred to as the Investor Protection Bureau.
 In that role, he prosecuted cases that resulted in billions of dollars of recoveries for New Yorkers and made new law in the area of securities enforcement for the benefit of investors.
 Among the cases that Chad handled in that role included prosecuting dark pool operators for making false statements to the investing public.

-Chad’s cases have resulted in some of the largest recoveries for shareholders on record, including WorldCom (which recovered more than $6 billion for shareholders), Wachovia (which recovered $627 million for shareholders), Williams (which recovered $311 million for shareholders), Washington Mutual (which recovered $208.5 million for shareholders), and UnitedHealth Options Backdating Derivative Litigation (which resulted in the return to the company of $925 million in backdated options and the termination of high-level executives from the company).
-Chad also helped recover $16.65 billion from Bank of America and $13 billion from JP Morgan Chase on behalf of a state and federal working group focused on the toxic residential mortgage backed securities (RMBS) sold by those banks.
+Chad’s cases have resulted in some of the largest recoveries for shareholders on record.
+This includes WorldCom (which recovered more than $6 billion for shareholders), Wachovia (which recovered $627 million for shareholders), Williams (which recovered $311 million for shareholders), and Washington Mutual (which recovered $208.5 million for shareholders).
+Chad also helped recover $16.65 billion from Bank of America and $13 billion from JP Morgan Chase on behalf of state and federal working groups focused on toxic residential mortgage backed securities (RMBS) devised and sold by those banks.

 Chad has tried cases in federal and state courts, in the Delaware Court of Chancery, and before arbitration tribunals in the United States and abroad.
 He also advises clients about how best to enforce their rights as shareholders outside the United States.